SfC Home > Physical Science > Astronomy >

 Stars in galaxies

 A typical galaxy consists of between 10 million (107) and 1 trillion (1012) stars slowly rotating around a central axis.
-It is possible that many of those stars are solar systems with planets rotating around them.
+It is possible that many of those stars are planetary systems, similar to our solar system.
 Beside all the stars, there is also interstellar gas and dust rotating around the center.

 Top view of galaxy with spiral arms of stars and dust